[4 MIN READ]

 I love spending time in the sauna and getting in a stretch session while I'm in there.
 The deep stretches and breath work I do during yoga help me stay flexible and less stressed.
 Hands down the most effective piece of my recovery routine is getting enough sleep.
-I aim for 8.5 hours in bed to get about 7.5 hours of sleep since I'm losing about 1 hour of sleep to disturbances.
-I have a clear picture of my sleep hygiene and habits because I use [a digital fitness tracker]every day.
+I aim for eight and a half hours in bed to get about seven and a half hours of sleep, since I'm losing about one hour of sleep to disturbances.
+I have a clear picture of my sleep hygiene and habits because I use [a digital fitness tracker] every day.

-Do you have tips for the average woman or girl who aspires to a sport or to becoming more athletic, in general?
+Do you have tips for the average woman or girl who aspires to a sport or to become more athletic, in general?

 Why is it important for you to represent female athletes/women in sports?

 There is an abundance of representation for men in sports, so I want to contribute to creating an environment where non-men can also see an abundance of representation of themselves in sports.
 It's said all the time but "if you can see it, you can be it" is real, so I think being visible and being loud about our ability and the space we want to take up in sports goes really far.

 Who encouraged your sports career?
 Why is it important for us to make sure we’re encouraging women and girls to get involved in fitness/sports?